 - a.
-The State Laboratory of Public Health will provide services as necessary. - b.
-Coordinate local public health activities such as drug administration to the general public or emergency responders as necessary. - c.
-Coordinate with Radiological Protection Section to develop and maintain a list of qualified medical consultants who can assist state and local medical authorities. - d.
-Provide assistance from the Epidemiology Section and the CDC to evaluate the public health exposure impact of spills and other hazardous materials as necessary.
+The State Laboratory of Public Health will perform nuclear chemistry and/or radiochemistry measurements as requested by the Radiation Protection Emergency Team. - b.
+Coordinate local public health activities such as drug administration to the public or emergency responders as necessary. - c.
+Coordinate with the Radiological Protection Section to develop and maintain a list of qualified medical consultants who can assist state and local medical authorities. - d.
+Provide assistance from the Epidemiology Section and CDC to evaluate the public health exposure impact of releases and other hazardous materials as necessary. - e.

-- e.
 Support search and rescue missions as required. - f.
-Environmental Health Section will collect shellfish samples for analysis; embargo and dispose of unprocessed shellfish; request the DMF enforce the embargo; embargo processed shellfish under authority delegated by the DA&CS; collect milk samples for analysis; request that the U.S. Department of Agriculture embargo contaminated milk; order local water supply plants to cease operations and close intake systems where deemed necessary and ensure all responders are appropriately trained in accordance with 29CFR §1910.120, and provide liaison with local health departments and provide technical assistance and consultation as needed.
+Environmental Health Section will collect shellfish samples for analysis; embargo and dispose of unprocessed shellfish; request the DMF enforce the embargo; embargo processed shellfish under authority delegated by the NCDA&CS; collect milk samples for analysis; request that the U.S. Department of Agriculture embargo contaminated milk; order local water supply plants to cease operations and close intake systems where deemed necessary and ensure all responders are appropriately trained in accordance with 29CFR §1910.120, and provide liaison with local health departments and provide technical assistance and consultation as needed.

-7. NC DEPARTMENT OF TRANSPORTATION (NCDOT)
+8. NC DEPARTMENT OF TRANSPORTATION (NCDOT)